 Everything You Need to Know About H1B Visa Caps

-Before you freak out over the one word that you feel could impede on your chances of getting an H1B visa, we will give you a full overview on what the word means, and what kind of caps actually affect your race to H1B visa glory.
+Before you freak out over the one word that you feel could impede your chances of getting an H1B visa, we will give you a full overview of what the word means and what kind of caps actually affect your H1B application.

-In this article, we will answer questions you have about what an H1B visa cap is and how it is determined, the petitions that are included and the ones that are not, and the different kinds of special caps like country-specific caps and even H1B advanced degree caps.
-We will also try to give you answers to the most commonly asked questions you couldn’t find on Wikipedia.
+In this article, we go over what an H1B visa cap is and how it is determined, the petitions that are included, and the different kinds of special caps like country-specific caps and even H1B advanced degree caps.

 Table of Contents